 No. Unfortunately, once a class begins we cannot replace your seat.
 Each lesson builds on the previous lesson.
 Since students can’t enroll mid-year, your child’s seat cannot be replaced.
 However, you will have access to the class notes and recordings so you can have your child work at their own pace.

 To register for a class, you will click on the ADD TO CART button of the course on the COURSES link.
 Parents will fill out the registration form that pops up.
 You will fill out one form per student per class.
 Upon completion of this step, parents will be sent to PAYPAL to pay for classes.
 If you need special financial arrangements, please contact Eva Goldstein-Meola at email@example.com prior to registering for classes.

 Yes, we do!
 We offer a two week “early bird” discount!
 This is $50 off each class you register for.
 We highly suggest that you register early to take advantage of this amazing deal!
-In addition to the “early bird” we are offering a multi class/multi siblings discount, a military family discount, OTA-Winter 2017 student discount as well as a former student of Landry Academy discount.
-These discounts can be combined with the “early bird” discount; however, can not be combined with one another.
-Please contact Eva at email@example.com for discount codes.
+In addition to the “early bird” we are offering a multi class/multi siblings discount as well as a “former student of Landry Academy” discount.
+Please contact Eva at firstname.lastname@example.org for discount codes.